 Have you ever noticed how some eyeshadows just look totally “meh” on you, while others make you think, “Wow, I really do have lovely eyes.”
 That’s a little bit of color theory coming to play.
 Obviously, placement plays an important part for makeup, but choosing colors that compliment Y-O-U is a big step in the right direction.

-Instead of just telling you the colors to choose, I’d like to teach you how to choose.
+how to choose.
 I think learning how to do something opens up a lot more possibilities and who doesn’t want more eyeshadow possibilities?
-If you said ‘me’ then skip on down to your eye color--no judgment here.
+If you said ‘me’ then skip on down to your eye color–no judgment here.

 Remember the color wheel?
 Maybe you are familiar with it or maybe you are staring at the screen thinking “the what?”
 (I like to imagine a blank stare, and maybe a little bit of drool).
 Well, the color wheel tells us a lot.
 It gives us the foundation for color theory.
 It tells us which colors cancel each other out, which colors will make other colors look brighter, or richer, and so on.
-So, here’s the basics: The primary colors are blue, red, & yellow.
-They are the foundation for all other color.
-When you mix two primary colors you get secondary colors such as orange, purple, and green.
-And when you mix two secondary colors you get tertiary colors like blue-green and red-orange.

 Colors that are across from each other like yellow and purple, green and red, or blue and orange are called complementary colors.
 When complementary colors are placed next to each other, they create the strongest contrast for those particular colors.